fostrwski/breedaholic/README.md

 # Breedaholic 🐶

-This application helps you find the dog breed you're looking for!
+This web application helps you find the dog breed you're looking for!